SUU Office of Financial Aid & Scholarships

 To apply, complete the FAFSA, fill out a PLUS loan request form and turn it in to the Financial Aid Office.
 We will contact you through the mail with the final steps in the process.

 Graduate and professional degree students can borrow a Direct PLUS Loan to help cover education expenses.
 The terms and conditions applicable to PLUS Loans for parents also apply to PLUS Loans for graduate and professional students.
 These terms and conditions include a determination that you (the applicant) do not have an adverse credit history.
+The Graduate PLUS loan requires at least halt-time enrollment (five credits for graduate students).

 To apply, fill out the Graduate PLUS Loan Request Form and turn it in to the financial aid office.